brandondunc94/fantasyFootball/README.md

 # Football Fantasy
-A season long NFL competition where you compete in a league to earn the most points through picks and spread bets.
+Created using the Django framework - A season long NFL competition where you compete in a league to earn the most points through picks and spread bets.

 #### Local Development Setup
   Use the following link for a nice guide: https://code.visualstudio.com/docs/python/tutorial-django